help with house repairs using title loan money

 Options To Pay For Your House Repair Costs

-Home Equity Line Of Credit
+1. Home Equity Line of Credit (HELOC)

 When it comes to needing help paying for a big house repair, the first option you have is a Home Equity Line of Credit.
 Also known as HELOC, a home equity line of credit lets you use your home’s value, so it’s a great house repair payment method for those coping with unexpected major repairs.
 It comes with a big caveat, though.
 If you can’t repay what you borrowed, you risk foreclosure.

-Homeowners Insurance Claim
+2. Homeowners Insurance Claims

 Another form of help for home repair costs is a homeowners insurance claim.
 When you have a real house repair emergency, it may be beneficial to file for a homeowners insurance claim to help you pay for it.
 They may take a little bit longer than other methods, but it’s worth it if the repair is covered by your policy, you have time to wait, and you can cover the deductible.

-Emergency Savings
+3. Emergency Savings for Home Repairs

 By tapping into your emergency savings to cover house repairs, you can avoid some of the financial obstacles that come with it otherwise.
 Your emergency savings can really get you out of trouble if your home is damaged by something like a natural disaster.
 You don’t even have to wait for loan approval or spend time comparing financing options if you have emergency savings.

-Home Improvement Loan
+4. Home Improvement Loans

 A form of a personal loan, a home improvement loan is designed to help cover everything from remodeling and upgrading to emergency home repairs.
 Such loans are usually unsecured, which eliminates the need to put your property equity up as collateral to qualify.
 The amount you receive depends on your credit, and the interest rates are higher than average.
 However, you usually have the same monthly payments during the entire loan period.

-Government Assistance
+5. Government Assistance for House Repairs

 Federal loan programs like the Limited 203(k) and the FHA 203(k) lets homeowners either refinance or buy a property and then have more funds added to the loan amount to cover repairs.
 Another option is the Title I Property Improvement Loan program offered by the Department of Housing and Urban Development.